blockchain-lab/shared_vision_towards_programmable_economy/README.md

 ### Open market for mortgage finance

-We created minimal viable system to offer mortgage financing on a global open market.
-This system enables banks to offer consumers mortgage products and obtain the required capital investments from the global market.
-Traditionally this market is not open, public, and transparent.
-This enables foreign pension funds to invest in real-estate of financially solid countries with predictable return-on-investment and low risk.
+We created a minimal prototype to offer mortgage financing on a global, decentralized, blockchain-regulated and open market.
+This system enables financial service providers like banks to offer consumers mortgage products and obtain the required capital investments from the global market.
+This enables external investors such as foreign pension funds to invest in real-estate of financially solid countries with predictable return-on-investment and low risk.
+Traditionally the mortgage market is not unpermissioned or transparent.
+A screenshot of the developed application can be found in Figure x where the user interface is shown from the perspective of a financial institution.
+After providing the necessary documents, users looking for mortgage financing are able to negotiate one with a bank on our open platform.

+Every agreement reached between users in the market are recorded as a double-signed contract on an unpermissioned and public blockchain.
+We distinguish between three different types of contracts:
+- Mortage contracts: these contracts represent the initial mortgage agreement between a requester and a bank.
+This contracts contains all relevant information about the agreed mortgage, like the house address, mortgage rate and redemption.
+- Investment contracts: this type of contract is created when (a part of) a mortgage is sold to an investor.
+It describes properties the resold mortgage.
+- Transaction contracts: when a mortgage is transferred from one investor to another investor, this type of contract is created.

+This blockchain is specifically designed for transfer-of-ownership transactions.
+TODO proof-of-stake etc

 - prototype pictures
 - tech details